 ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XII.
-NOISE Would the project result in: a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?
-X b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? Х c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project?
-X d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project?
-X e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? Х f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels? Х
+NOISE Would the project result in: a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? Х

+ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? Х c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? Х d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? Х e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? Х f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels? Х where large numbers of persons assemble, and vehicular traffic.
+Some land uses, such as residential dwellings, transient lodging, hospitals & nursing homes, theaters, auditoriums & music halls, churches & meeting halls, office buildings, and schools, libraries & museums, are considered noise sensitive receptors and involve land uses associated with indoor and/or outdoor activities that may be subject to stress and/or significant interference from noise.